Dominic Cooper (author)

 Dominic Cooper (born 1944) is a British novelist, poet and watchmaker.
 He won the Somerset Maugham Award for his novel The Dead of Winter (1975).

 Background & career

 Born near Winchester, he is the son of musicologist Martin Cooper and artist Mary Cooper.
+His sister Dame Imogen Cooper, DBE (born 1949) is an English pianist.

 After university, he worked in London for the Decca Record Company and for the publishers, Fabbri & Partners.
 In 1970, he went to live in Iceland, began to concentrate on writing, and taught English in a language school in Reykjavík to earn a living.

 In 1972, he moved to Sweden and then to the Isle of Mull in Argyll, Scotland, where he drew inspiration from the landscape and people to write his first novel, The Dead of Winter, published in 1975.
 This won him the Somerset Maugham Award in 1976.